Jerry Hairston Jr.: San Diego Padres

-On January 18, 2010, Hairston signed a one-year, $2.15 million contract with the San Diego Padres, the same team as his brother, Scott Hairston, was playing on.
-Hairston's 2010 season was cut short in September with a fractured right tibia, but he still played in 119 games with the Padres, hitting .244 with a career high 10 homeruns (tied with 2009) and 50 RBIs despite playing his home games at notoriously pitcher friendly Petco Park.
+On January 18, 2010, Hairston signed a one-year, $2.15 million contract with the San Diego Padres, the same team that his brother, Scott Hairston, was playing on.
+After Everth Cabrera went down with a hamstring injury in April, Hairston became the team's starting shortstop for much of the season's first half.
+He also replaced David Eckstein at second base when the veteran suffered a calf strain in July.

+Hairston's 2010 season was cut short by injury.
+He suffered an elbow injury at the end of August and then broke the tibia in his right leg a week after coming off the disabled list.
+Hairston still played in 119 games with the Padres, hitting .244 with a career-high 10 home runs (tied with 2009) and 50 RBI, despite playing his home games at notoriously pitcher friendly Petco Park.

 Washington Nationals

 On January 19, 2011, Hairston agreed to a one-year, $2 million contract with the Washington Nationals that included over $1 million in incentives.
-He played in 75 games for them, hitting .268.
+He became the team's starting third baseman after Ryan Zimmerman missed significant time to an abdominal injury.
+He missed most of July with a broken wrist after being hit by Angels pitcher Dan Haren.
+On July 20, his first game back from the disabled list, Hairston had three hits, including a two-run home run off J.A.
+Happ.
+He played in 75 games for the Nationals, hitting .268 with four home runs and 24 RBI.

 Milwaukee Brewers

 On July 30, 2011, Hairston was traded to the Milwaukee Brewers for Double-A outfielder Erik Komatsu.
-He played in 45 games for the Brewers, hitting .274.
+The trade was made in order to help fill in for injured second baseman Rickie Weeks and outfielder Carlos Gomez, and offer an improvement over Casey Mcgehee at third base and Yuniesky Betancourt at shortstop.
+He hit .274 in 45 games for the Brewers.